bnaegel/component-graph/InteractiveColorFiltering/README.md

 The two sliders below : *adaptive filtering: area* and *adaptive filtering: contrast* enable to perform adaptive filtering, in which a fraction of components defined by the slider (x %) are kept based on the statistic distribution of attributes.
 This method is more robust when multiple patches are used, enable to hide the border effects.

-(note that the buttons *adaptive filtering: area* and *adaptive filtering: contrast* are inoperant).
+Note that the buttons *adaptive filtering: area* and *adaptive filtering: contrast* are inoperant.

 [1] B. Naegel et N. Passat. « Colour Image Filtering with Component-Graphs ».
 In : 2014 22nd International Conference on Pattern Recognition.
 Août 2014, p.
 1621–1626.